autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

 1. package.xml

-   We need to declare a relevant dependencies in `package.xml`.
-In up example we need add following contents:
+   We need to declare relevant dependencies in `package.xml`.
+For the above example we need to add the following content:

    ```xml
    <depend>geometry_msgs</depend>